leszekd25/spellforce_blender_plugins/2.8/README.md

 name.bsi goes to skinning/b20 folder

 name_SKIN goes to skinning/b20 folder, and you must REMOVE the _SKIN part of the filename

+# animation support

+not here for now : ( you probably still need to use blender 2.78/2.79 for that